-The Seminole Gulf Railroad line runs in close proximity to US41 from North Fort Myers to Punta Gorda.
+The Seminole Gulf Railroad line runs near US41 from North Fort Myers to Punta Gorda.
 Other lines in the county are not in use and have been abandoned.

 The Intracoastal Waterway provides for passage of vessels of less than 12-foot draft and runs north and south the full length of the county.
 Gasparilla Island and Manasota Key are served by drawbridges and causeway connections.
-Charlotte County possesses no major port facility, but contains many private marina facilities.
+Charlotte County possesses no major port facility but contains many private marina facilities.
 These bridges could critically impact evacuation and emergency response time.

 The Charlotte County Airport is located within the greater Punta Gorda area.
-The airport is home to a number of flying schools and charter services.
-A number of smaller airports serve the county.
+The airport is home to a few flying schools and charter services.
+Smaller airports serve the county as well.
 The Shell Creek Airport is approximately 7 miles east of Punta Gorda on SR764.

 Residents of Charlotte County are vulnerable to the harmful effects of an accidental release of hazardous materials.
 A large volume of hazardous materials is transported throughout the county by railroad, highways, air traffic, water and pipelines daily.
 Within Charlotte County there are several private and public facilities which produce, store or use hazardous materials and substances.